AnastasiyaSS/Sample-frontend/README.md

 #### `client/components`
 Components root.js, form.js, head.js, header.js, profile.js and readme.js are creating an app which can represent the list of GitHub repositories of the certain user.

 1. Learned how to build routes and navigation within the app, how to work with Tailwind.
+Also it was great to practice on how to work with useState/useEffect/useParams.

 2. One of the most complicated things was to fit all the parts on the page using Tailwind.
 So they would be placed in correct relevance.